interledger/interledger.github.io/_content/spin-up-local-network.md

 - [Interledger.rs (Rust)](https://github.com/interledger-rs/interledger-rs) &mdash; _Not actively developed, but recommended to get started for its ease of use and featureset._
 - [`ilp-connector` (JavaScript)](https://github.com/interledgerjs/ilp-connector) &mdash; _Battle-tested in production._

-Note: this tutorial simply demonstrates operating Interledger nodes in a local testnet, and there are many other considerations to deploy an Interledger connector into production.

-## Overview

 This tutorial demonstrates how to:

 1. Spin up a local test network with three Interledger.rs nodes
 2. Send a cross-currency payment between them
 3. Settle the payment using a local Ethereum testnet and the XRP Ledger testnet

+Note: there are _many_ considerations to deploy an Interledger node into production, and this tutorial merely scratches the surface by running nodes in a safe, local environment without real money.

 Intermediate knowledge of the command line and interacting with APIs is recommended for this tutorial.